--- horse hitching posts and rails;

--- existing or new fish barrier dams, constructed of natural materials wherever possible;

--- existing dams on established impoundments, except that, in the reconstruction or rehabilitation of such dams, natural materials will be used wherever possible and no new dams will be constructed;

--- directional, informational and interpretive signs of rustic materials and in limited numbers; and,

-- -- peripheral visitor registration structures.

-- -- wildlife management structures on a temporary basis where essential to the preservation of wilderness wildlife values and resources.

-- 2. All other structures and improvements, except for interior ranger stations themselves (guidelines for which are specified below), will be considered nonconforming.
+- -- horse trails, except that any new horse trails will be limited to those that can be developed by conversion of appropriate abandoned roads, snowmobile trails, or state truck trails; - -- horse trail bridges constructed of natural materials; - -- horse hitching posts and rails; - -- existing or new fish barrier dams, constructed of natural materials wherever possible; - -- existing dams on established impoundments, except that, in the reconstruction or rehabilitation of such dams, natural materials will be used wherever possible and no new dams will be constructed; - -- directional, informational and interpretive signs of rustic materials and in limited numbers; - -- peripheral visitor registration structures; and, - -- wildlife management structures on a temporary basis where essential to the preservation of wilderness wildlife values and resources. - 2.
+All other structures and improvements, except for interior ranger stations themselves (guidelines for which are specified below), will be considered non-conforming.
 Any remaining non-conforming structures that were to have been removed by the December 31, 1975 deadline but have not yet been removed, will be removed by March 31, 1987.
-These include but are not limited to:

-- -- lean-to clusters;

-- -- tent platforms;
+These include but are not limited to: - -- lean-to clusters; - -- tent platforms;

-- -- horse barns:
+- -- horse barns;

-- -- boat docks:
+- -- boat docks;

 - -- storage sheds and other buildings;

 - -- fire towers and observer cabins;

 - -- telephone and electrical lines;

 - -- snowmobile trails;

-- -- roads and state truck trails:
+- -- roads and state truck trails;

 - -- helicopter platforms; and,

 - -- buoys.

-1. No new interior stations will be constructed and all remaining interior stations, other than Lake Colden, will be phased out on a scheduled basis determined by the Department of Environmental Conservation, in favor of stations or other facilities at the periphery of the wilderness areas at major points of access to provide needed supervision of public use.
-This phase-out should be accomplished as soon as feasible, as specified in the individual unit management plans.

-- 2. New methods of communication and supply, complying with wilderness guidelines, will be employed with respect to all ranger stations maintained by the Department of Environmental Conservation after December 31, 1975. - 3.
+- 1. No new interior stations will be constructed and all remaining interior stations, other than Lake Colden, will be phased out on a scheduled basis determined by the Department of Environmental Conservation, in favor of stations or other facilities at the periphery of the wilderness areas at major points of access to provide needed supervision of public use.
+This phase-out should be accomplished as soon as feasible, as specified in the individual unit management plans. - 2.
+New methods of communication and supply, complying with wilderness guidelines, will be employed with respect to all ranger stations maintained by the Department of Environmental Conservation after December 31, 1975. - 3.
 Due to heavy existing and projected winter use in the Eastern High Peak area and the presence of the most rugged terrain in the Adirondacks, the Lake Colden station together with an associated on-ground line (i.e., a line laid on or just under the ground surface which rapidly becomes covered by leaves) for telephone communication may be retained indefinitely but their status will be periodically reviewed to determine if their eventual removal is feasible.